sainnhe/artify.vim/README.md

 # Example Configuration

-This is the lightline configuration of the picture above.
+This is the example lightline configuration of the picture above.
+For more information, check this [gist](https://gist.github.com/sainnhe/b8240bc047313fd6185bb8052df5a8fb).

 ```vim
 function!
 Articy_active_tab_num(n) abort"{{{